OLZDev/_OLZ-ComputerEsentials/WriteAnyWord-(fun)/WriteAnyWord-1.0/README.md

 # WriteAnyWord
-type a word and it print on the screen that you typed a word most useless thing i ever made great learning experience
+type a word and it will print on the screen that you typed a word most useless thing i ever made great learning experience